mistidinzy/mistidinzy/README.md

 - 👀 I’m interested in animal rescue & art.
 - 🌱 I’m currently learning website & software development.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me - email mistidinzy@gmail.com